 28) try to understand the material rather than mug it

-29) Ethics is BY FAR the most scoring and important topic in exam ( especially in level 1)
+29) Ethics is BY FAR the easiest to nail topic in exam ( especially in level 1)

 30) take lots of tests